WHO WE ARE

 With her ongoing academic research as the foundation and using GEM Connect Pty Ltd as a commercial vehicle, Angé’s main aim is to align with WHO 2030 goals in order to target Non-Communicable Diseases (NCD’s) and its projected thirty-year effect on the health sector and global economy, and with the WHO 2004 goals, in order to find a way to address the Prevention of Mental Disorders (Affective Interventions and Policies).

 Holding an Arts (Adv.)
 Hons Degree in Philosophy, The University of Sydney, and completing her postgraduate studies at the Brain and Mind Centre, Sydney Medical School, Angé investigated the hypothesis that dysregulated emotion (mainly anxiety) impairs decision-making in youth.
-From 2020 onwards, her academic research aims to investigate, and in turn – translate, the role and impact of Culture when exploring explanatory models of addiction vs substance abuse and its impact on decision-making.
+From 2020 onwards, her academic research aims to investigate, and in turn – translate, the role and impact of Culture when exploring explanatory models of addiction vs substance abuse and its impact on decision-making in young adults.

 Together, Angé, her external advisers, and her company’s round table of decision-makers give education meaning and connect young leaders to like-minded others locally and worldwide.